Georgia Peaches (Boardwalk Empire): Plot

 The African-American workers remain on strike, and Jimmy is pressured by his partners to act.
 He gets pedestrians to attack the strikers in the boardwalk, but it proves to be unsuccessful.
 One of the attacked is Deputy Halloran, who decides to speak with Randolph about Eli's possible involvement.
 Jimmy tries to negotiate with Chalky to end the strike, but Chalky refuses.
 At the same time, he and his partners are entirely unable to sell their new alcohol due to Nucky supplying the entire city with Irish whiskey.
 They each commit to selling their share of the haul in their respective locales and Jimmy says he will head north.
-He shares a tender moment with Angela and makes love to her before he departs.
+He shares a tender moment with Angela and has sex with her before he departs.

 Margaret is informed that Emily will be crippled, disturbing her.
 When Teddy makes a cruel joke about her condition, she slaps him.
 Nucky decides to take Teddy with him on a trip to New York City to meet with Bill Fallon, Rothstein's attorney.
 After hiring Fallon, he talks with Teddy over his relationship with his sister, with Teddy admitting that he knows Nucky burned down his own father's house, but promises not to say anything.
 Seeking to demonstrate her devotion to God, Margaret decides to donate a large sum of money and jewelry to the church.
 Later, she is informed that Emily's polio worsened.

 Van Alden continues to cooperate with Randolph, just as he discovers that Rose has asked for divorce.
 Based on testimonies, Randolph arrests Eli on murder charges.
 Manny Horvitz meets with Mickey and threatens him into revealing Jimmy's address.
 That night, he sneaks into his house and holds Angela at gunpoint just as a figure is taking a shower.
 He shoots at the figure, but is shocked to discover that it was not Jimmy, but Louise.
 A devastated Angela asks for mercy, but Manny tells her Jimmy is responsible for this, and kills her with a gunshot to the head.
 During this, Jimmy is seen driving a truck to Princeton.